funfair-tech/fun-wallet-docs/docs/guide/web-sdk/angular.md

 ::::

-## Speaking to the blockchain (web3/etherjs)
+## Speaking to the Blockchain (web3/etherjs)

-Now you have the wallet all hooked up you can start speaking to the blockchain.
-Most developers use `web3` and `etherjs` to interact with the blockchain, the SDK exposes our own [EIP-1193](https://eips.ethereum.org/EIPS/eip-1193) compatible ethereum provider.
+Now you have the Wallet all hooked up, you can start speaking to the blockchain.
+Most developers use `web3` and `etherjs` to interact with the blockchain.
+The SDK exposes our own [EIP-1193](https://eips.ethereum.org/EIPS/eip-1193) compatible Ethereum provider.

 ```js
 // provider lives here in the FunFair Wallet SDK object
 window.funwallet.sdk.ethereum;
 ```

-To read more about the ethereum provider please read [here](./ethereum-provider).
+To read more about the Ethereum provider please read [here](./ethereum-provider).

 This can be injected into any new `web3` or `ethers` instance.
-This means you can use the standard `web3` or `ethers` interface to do all your blockchain calls and our Ethereum provider makes sure all those calls go through the authenticated leader Wallet instance.
+This means you can use the standard `web3` or `ethers` interface to do all your blockchain calls, and our Ethereum provider makes sure all those calls go through the authenticated leader Wallet instance.
 This means minimal changes to your blockchain code.

 Once you the leader has loaded, the SDK will expose the Ethereum provider on the window, which can be used as the provider you inject when you create a new `web3` or `ethers` instance.